Christianity in Africa: First missions to Northern Africa

-Early Modern Age: Jesuit missions in Africa
+Early Modern Age: Jesuit missions in continental Africa

-Another phase of Christianity in Africa began with the arrival of Portuguese in the 15th century.
-After the end of Reconquista, the Christian Portuguese and Spanish captured many ports in North Africa.
+Another phase of Christianity in North Africa began with the arrival of Portuguese in the 15th century.
+After the Reconquista, Christian Portuguese and Spanish captured previously ports in the Maghreb.

 Missionary expeditions undertaken by the Society of Jesus (Jesuits) began as early as 1548 in various regions of Africa.
 In 1561, Gonçalo da Silveira, a Portuguese missionary, managed to baptize Monomotapa, king of the Shona people in the territory of Zimbabwe.
-A modest sized group of Jesuits began to establish their presence in the area of Abyssinia, or Ethiopia Superior, around the same time of Silveira's presence in Southern Africa.
+A modest sized group of Jesuits began to establish their presence in the area of Abyssinia, or Ethiopia Superior, around the same time of Silveira's presence in southern Africa.
 Although Jesuits regularly confronted persecution and harassment, their mission withstood the test of time for nearly a century.
 Despite this confrontation, they found success in instituting Catholic doctrine in a region that, prior to the existence of their vocation, maintained strictly established orthodoxies.
 During the sixteenth century, Jesuits extended their mission into the old Kongo Kingdom, developing upon a preexisting Catholic mission which had culminated in the construction of a local church.
 Jesuit missions functioned similarly in Mozambique and Angola until in 1759 the Society was overcome by Portuguese authority.

 The Jesuits went largely unchallenged by rival denominational missions in Africa.
 Other religious congregations did exist who sought to evangelize regions of the continent under Portuguese dominion, however, their influence was far less significant than that of the Christians.
 The Jesuit's ascendency to prominence began with the padroado in the fifteenth century and continued until other European countries initiated missions of their own, threatening Portugal's status as sole patron of the continent.
 The favor of the Jesuits took a negative turn in the mid eighteenth century when Portugal no longer held the same dominion in Africa as it had in the fifteenth century.
 The Jesuits found themselves expelled from Mozambique and Angola, as a result, the existence of Catholic missions diminished significantly in these regions.